Adelaide Chinatown’s Food Courts

 Chinatown Food in other countries

 I have been to Chinatowns in London, San Francisco and other countries.
-The food though really good does not have the range or variety as Adelaide has.
-Melbourne however does come close.
+The food though good do not have the range or variety as Adelaide, Sydney or Melbourne Chinatowns.

-For exploring food in these Chinatowns of other countries, credit must go to my experience in sampling various dishes at Adelaide Chinatown food courts.
+For exploring food in these Chinatowns of other countries, credit must go to what I learnt from sampling various dishes at Adelaide Chinatown food courts.
 An excellent training ground.

 Crispy duck with oyster sauce and pancake in London